vk-cs/docs-public/docs/en/tools-for-using-services/terraform/use-cases/mlplatform/deploymlflow/deploymlflow.md

   <details>
     <summary>Examples</summary>

   - `mlflow_instance_id = vkcs_mlplatform_mlflow.mlflow.id`: a new MLflow instance will be created.
-The ID will be taken after creating the resource `vkcs_mlplatform_mlflow`.
+The ID will be taken after creating the `vkcs_mlplatform_mlflow` resource.
 The resource will be generated further.
   - `mlflow_instance_id = "a57e9e91-yyyy-yyyy-yyyy-fedc7ac78c33"`: the ID of an existing instance can be taken from MLflow instance details in your [VK Cloud personal account](https://cloud.vk.com/app/en).

   </details>